Getaway Artist

 If the above movies were too sleepy for you, you might try 1966’s The Chase to satisfy your need for more action.
 A star-studded affair that features Robert Redford, Marlon Brando, Jane Fonda, Robert Duvall, Angie Dickinson, and E.G. Marshall, The Chase follows the exploits of Bubber (Redford) after his escape from prison, where he returns to his Texas hometown for help after getting mixed up in a murder committed by a fellow escapee, only to fall into a drama nearly as big as the cast’s accents.
 Texas is here represented entirely by California, from Calabasas to Chico, including Chico’s gorgeous, picnic-ready, eminently hikeable Bidwell Park.

 Because Bubber might have had an easier time of things if he’d followed through with his initial plan to escape to Mexico, we’re pairing The Chase with the authentic cuisine from Meehos Mexican Restaurant in Paradise, which serves up delicious Mexican comfort food.
 Taco wagon-style tacos, giant half-pound, pound, or even two-pound burritos (in regular and breakfast varieties), and succulent charbroiled chicken are sure to make you glad that you made better choices than Bubber.
-And if you can’t find your way to Paradise, the area has any number of great Mexican restaurants doing curbside takeout, like Papacito’s in Oroville or La Hacienda in Chico.
+And if you can’t find your way to Paradise, the area has any number of great Mexican restaurants doing curbside takeout, like Casa Lupe in Gridley or La Hacienda in Chico.

 Wild West